2.4 - Operational boundary

 Where do indirect emissions stop?

-“Do the indirect emissions of a headlight manufacturer include the electricity consumption of the headlight during its use?
-Or also the fuel consumption of the vehicle over its lifetime?”
+• “Do the indirect emissions of a headlamp manufacturer include the headlamp's electricity consumption during its use?
+Or also the vehicle's fuel consumption over its lifetime?”

 ☑️ The answer to these frequent questions here is systematically “ Yes ”.

-The extent of the consideration of indirect emissions is determined on a case-by-case basis, for example depending on the sectors of activity.
+The extent to which indirect emissions are taken into account is determined on a case-by-case basis, for example depending on activity sectors.
 The organisation may refer to theannex to assist in determining the boundary.

 The notion of significant indirect emissions